with more than 400 deaths a day from the disease, Biden says the pandemic is over in the US

+Joe Biden at the White House on September 15 – (credit: Getty Images)

-The president Joe Biden declared the end of the pandemic in the United States, even as the number of Americans dying from Covid continues to rise.
+President Joe Biden has declared an end to the pandemic in the United States, even as the number of Americans dying from Covid continues to rise.

 “We’re still working hard, but the pandemic is over,” Biden said in a televised interview.